 8. Silver Plated

-Silver plated costume jewelry is produced by dipping base metal pieces into a liquid silver plating solution, which gives them a microscopically thin outer layer of silver.
+Silver plated costume jewelry is produced by dipping base metal pieces into a liquid silver plating solution, which is then passed through with an electric current.
+This electroplating process bonds a microscopically thin outer layer of silver to the items.

 Because the silver plating is so insubstantial, plated jewelry isn’t built to withstand regular wear.
 The silver layer quickly rubs off, allowing the exposed base metal to tarnish and cause further discoloration.

-On the plus side, silver plated jewelry is very inexpensive compared to items made from solid silver.
+On the plus side, silver plated jewelry is very inexpensive compared to items made from solid silver alloy.
 Much like gold plated jewelry, it will still look like the real thing for the first few wears, making it a good choice for experimenting with new trends and styles.

 Common Silver Plated Quality Stamp Marks: